YellowGregs/scriptblox-proxy/README.md

 # Scriptblox Proxy API

-I made this api proxy since my script searcher website broke after scriptblox updated there api and website so i had to code a proxy to make the api work again.
+I created this API proxy because my script searcher website broke after Scriptblox updated their API and website.
+This proxy allows the API to work again for my script searcher.

 ## Endpoints

 ### 1. `/api/fetch`

-Fetches a all of the scripts from the Scriptblox API.
+Fetches all of the scripts from the Scriptblox API.

 - **Method:** `GET`
 - **Description:** Retrieves a list of scripts available on Scriptblox.